-In addition to the sheets mentioned above, there is a pivot table for each sheet.
-These pivot tables have been created in Excel by choosing "PivotTable" in the "Insert"-tab in the top menu.
-For all these pivot tables the "EDD" (date) is chosen as the row, and the "DOMAIN" is chosen as the column.
+For all these pivot tables the "EDD" (energy delivery date) is chosen as the row, and the "DOMAIN" (FB or NTC) is chosen as the column.
 In addition, "WEEK" and "YEAR" have been added as filters so it is possible to choose a certain week or year in the top left corner in the sheet.
 In the "Values" section of the pivot table, there are already some default values that are presented in both the table itself and the graph.
-Here, the user can easily add more bidding areas / CNECs by dragging the desired bidding areas / CNECs from the list at the top right to the "values" field in the pivot table set-up field to the bottom right.
+Here, the user can easily add more bidding areas/borders by dragging the desired bidding areas/borders from the list at the top right, to the "values" field in the pivot table set-up field at the bottom right.
 Here, it might be necessary to change the calculation done by the pivot table.
-To do so, one can simply left-click on the
+To do so, one can simply left click on the value field that needs to be changed, then "value field settings" and choose "sum" to match with the other values.